Great to be with you, Rush Limbaugh, executing assigned host duties flawlessly.

 Please don't give up.

-We uh you're not wasting your time.
+We uh, you're not wasting your time.

-Smart people get it, I promise.
+Smart people get it.

-I'm not gonna give up.
+I promise I'm not gonna give up.

-Get rid of that.
+Hit the delay button, get rid of that.

-Tell me when you've done it.
+Tell me when you've done it okay, all right.

-Yeah, Joe, don't worry, I'm not giving up.
+Yeah Joe, don't worry, I'm not giving up.

-I'm gonna be totally positive like I always am.
+I'm gonna be totally positive, like I always am.

-That's why we love you.
+That's why we love it.

-Smart people get it in uh, you know, mega one percent ditto is from Chile, but I know because I'm worried about the whole country turning into Philadelphia like a microcosm where it's been fifty years of Democrats.
+But I know, because I'm worried about the whole country turning into Philadelphia like a microcosm where it's been 50 years of Democrats.

-I'm trying to be positive.
+But I'm trying to be positive.

-And one thing I was thinking of is phone back to Christy, and I actually like Christie a little bit because the media, local media hates them so much, they put up the ugliest pictures of them.
+And one thing I was thinking of is going back to Christie, and I actually like Christie a little bit because the media, local media hates them so much.

-Right, you know, and I know whenever they're going one way, I always try to go the other, like you've taught us so well.
+And I know whenever they're going one way, I always try to go the other, like you've taught us so well.

 I know exactly what you're talking about.

-I gotta take a break.
+I got to take a break.

 We'll be back after this.